 If you want the most compact and lightest 10000 mAH single-port portable charger, go for Anker PowerCore 10000.

-however, if you want the maximum battery capacity at a minimum price in a small package but do not mind slightly greater bulk, go for RAVPower 12000.
+However, if you want the maximum battery capacity at a minimum price in a small package but do not mind slightly greater bulk, go for RAVPower 10000 .

 RAVPower 22000 offers two clear advantages:

-- A lesser price, thus making it a good deal as it effectively offers 20% more battery capacity dollar to dollar.
+- Much lower price, making it a good deal as it effectively offers 30% more battery capacity dollar to dollar.
 And if you can get any discount, than it becomes an even more attractive deal.

-However, Anker PowerCore II 20000 has a clear edge in terms of two factors:
+However, PowerCore 20100 has a clear edge in terms of two factors:

 |Battery Capacity||20000 mAH||22000mAH||RAVPower|